Home

 Cowries and Relatives

 Cowries and their relatives (Eratoidae, Cypraeidae, Ovulidae) are a group of related families of prosobranch mollusks in which an external shell is covered with the mantle when the animal is active.
 The mantle is often elaborately ornamented with papillae or tubercles.
-Like the velutinids, they may be distinguished from sea slugs by their cephalic tentacles that emerge from beneath the mantle and have bulbous eye spots at their bases.
-Cypraeids are herbivores while eratoids feed on colonial tunicates and ovulids on corals.
+Like the velutinids, they may be distinguished from sea slugs by their cephalic tentacles that emerge from beneath the mantle and the bulbous eye spots at the bases of those tentacles.
+Cypraeids are herbivores or sponge feeders while eratoids feed on colonial tunicates and ovulids on corals.

 Representative Hawaiian species: